DEPTH INTEGRATION

 Integration

-And still—your life continues to organize around the same patterns.
+And still — your life organizes around the same patterns.

 At this stage, the focus changes.